deficollective/deficollective.github.io/content/english/blog/tdc-nov-2025-report.md

 draft: false
 ---

 November was a harsher month for the Collective, closing its books in the red with a shortfall of - $16 863.79.
-This represents a drop of revenues of about 35% month-on-month, which reverted to baseline after September’s spike following the SYND launch.
+This represents a drop of revenues of about 35% month-on-month.

 Expenses and other revenues remained steady, and there were no major strategic adjustments to treasury composition.
 The focus remained firmly on sustainability and supporting our ecosystem partners.